puppetlabs-toy-chest/puppet-quest-guide/quests/facts.md

 ## Additional Resources

 * Check out our [docs page](https://puppet.com/docs/puppet/latest/lang_facts_and_builtin_vars.html) for more information on facter and facts in Puppet.
-* You can also find a [lesson on Facter](https://learn.puppet.com/course/an-introduction-to-facter) in our [self-paced training course catalog](https://learn.puppet.com/category/self-paced-training).
+* You can also find a [lesson on Facter](https://learn.puppet.com/course/an-introduction-to-facter) in our [course catalog](https://learn.puppet.com/course-catalog).
 * Facts are covered in-depth in our Getting Started with Puppet and Puppet Practitioner courses.
-Explore our [in-person](https://learn.puppet.com/category/instructor-led-training) and [online](https://learn.puppet.com/category/online-instructor-led-training) training options for more information.
+Explore our [in-person and online](https://learn.puppet.com/category/instructor-led-training) training options for more information.